Spending only 2 days in New York to see the best places is no easy feat, but with a great itinerary, it’s possible.

-Plan ahead on the exhibitions you want to visit and give yourself 3-4 hours to visit.
+Plan ahead with the exhibitions you want to visit and give yourself 3-4 hours to see them.
 It should give you enough time to experience what you want to see.

 From May to October, the MET also features an excellent rooftop exhibition.
 It’s a bit of a secret, and you can take the elevator up in the back of the museum, buy a glass of wine, and look over Central Park.